TlsCertificate#

 file – file containing a certificate to import

-- classmethod new_from_file_with_password(file: str, password: str) TlsCertificate #
+- classmethod new_from_file_with_password(file: str, password: str) TlsCertificate#

 Creates a

-from the data infile
+TlsCertificatefrom the data infile.If

-cannot be read or parsed, the function will returnNone
+filecannot be read or parsed, the function will returnNoneand seterror.Any unknown file types will error with

-for more details.Added in version 2.72.
+NOT_SUPPORTED.
+Currently only.p12and.pfxfiles are supported.
+Seenew_from_pkcs12()for more details.Added in version 2.72.

 - Parameters: